johannesschaefer/simple-network-monitor/README.md

 Please also check the content of the compose files, there are more options described.

+To stop and shutdown a running compose setup just run `docker-compose down --remove-orphans`.
+This also removes all container.

 ### Docker on Raspberry Pi

 Install docker on your system.
 A good description can be found here: https://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi/